Thairo Estrada Player Props: Giants vs. Dodgers

 Thairo Estrada At The Plate

-- Estrada leads San Francisco in slugging percentage (.459) thanks to three extra-base hits.
+- Estrada has an OPS of .818, fueled by an OBP of .359 and a team-best slugging percentage of .459 this season.

-- Among the qualifying hitters in MLB play, he ranks 37th in batting average, 84th in on-base percentage, and 82nd in slugging.
+- Among the qualifying hitters, he ranks 33rd in batting average, while his on-base percentage ranks 85th and he is 76th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.